StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 ##

-The covnerted data will be stored in data folder and follow Kaldi's specification,[More on Kaldi data format](https://github.com/StevenLOL/Research_speech_speaker_verification_nist_sre2010/blob/master/doc/help_kaldi.md)..
+The covnerted data will be stored in **data** folder and follow Kaldi's specification,[More on Kaldi data format](https://github.com/StevenLOL/Research_speech_speaker_verification_nist_sre2010/blob/master/doc/help_kaldi.md)..

 This process will take time to completed.

-In each folder there will be on w2vFeatures.ark and W2vFeatures.ark.mean
+In each folder there will be one w2vFeatures.ark and W2vFeatures.ark.mean

 The w2vFeatures.ark is list of word vectors of sentences.